quicwg/base-drafts/draft-ietf-quic-recovery.md

 * retransmittable: A boolean that indicates whether a packet contains frame(s) besides ACK or PADDING.
-If true, it is expected that an acknowledgement will be received, though the peer may delay it by up to the MaxAckDelay. be received and the peer will not delay sending it by more than MaxAckDelay.
+If true, it is expected that an acknowledgement will be received, though the peer may delay sending the ACK frame containing it by up to the MaxAckDelay.

 * in_flight: A boolean that indicates whether the packet counts towards bytes in flight.